Performance Reviews

 Closed-Ended Questions

 Closed-ended questions are answered by selecting from a set of predetermined responses.
-One common way of structuring closed-ended questions is with a rating scale like the Likert Scale, which has respondents indicate their level of agreement on a given statement by selecting from a list of five responses ranging from “strongly disagree” to “strongly agree.”
+One common way of structuring closed-ended questions is with a rating scale like the Likert scale, which has respondents indicate their level of agreement on a given statement by selecting from a list of five responses ranging from “strongly disagree” to “strongly agree.”

 Closed-ended questions provide quantitative feedback that can help measure employee performance and improvement over time, especially with hard skills like coding or copywriting.